 Promoting Behaviors that Reduce Spread

-The Regina Academies respect parentprimary role in protecting their children.
+The Regina Academies respect parents’ primary role in protecting their children.
 Therefore, we ask that parents assume the first responsibility of encouraging behaviors that limit the spread of Covid-19 in our schools.
 The head of school for each Academy will serve as the pandemic coordinator.

 Temperature Checks